Apps documentation

 Use bulk activation after:

-• migrating templates from Jira Server or Data Center to Jira Cloud.
+• migrating templates from Jira Data Center to Jira Cloud.

 • importing CSV templates with the native Jira Cloud feature Import data from a CSV file.